beheradotabhiram2009/CrudOperationNodeJsReactMySql/README.md

-# Demo Example provides crud operation using Graphql, React, Apollo, Express
+# Demo Example provides crud operation using Graphql, React, Apollo, Express, mysql
 # Download and install mysql 8.1
 # create a database userapp and a table users by using following sql
 CREATE TABLE `users` (